gabrielsenaco/memory-card/README.md

 Test your memory: click in each image once

-The theme is about Madagascar(Film), And I really loved this wiki: [Madagascar Wiki](madagascar.fandom.com/).
+The theme is about Madagascar(Film), I really loved this wiki: [Madagascar Wiki](madagascar.fandom.com/).
 I used characters images, thank you!

 ## Table of contents